lxw0109/monitorURLs/README.md

 NOTE: you should control the criterion as the same time.
 This means that I can compare the history datas(last 2 times), don't have to be the newest.
 3. Add test code to each file.
+4. Use database for data storage.
+5. PySpider: 1.
+QuickStart&Command Line P2 jQuery to select elements to be extracted.